Advantages of living with us

 Living in Saskatoon

-Located on the banks of the picturesque South Saskatchewan River in Saskatoon, Saskatchewan, the U of S is found in the heart of our province's largest city.
+Located on the banks of the picturesque South Saskatchewan River in Saskatoon, Saskatchewan, USask is in the heart of our province's largest city.
 Saskatoon is known for its high quality of life, modern amenities, welcoming people and sense of community.

 Quick facts about Saskatoon